 - There really is not any supported way to redirect between multiple portals - this is intended to be a single portal configuration.

-For more information on this topic please refer to 6 ways to set up your Service Portal for redirection SUCCESS! from the ServiceNow Community.
+For more information on this topic please refer to our redirection FAQ.